turutupa/blog/content/blog/my-development-config.md

 If you are thinking about moving to vim or trying to use it similarly to vscode, I present to you [lunarvim](https://github.com/ChristianChiarulli/LunarVim)

 It is simply amazing.
-It does require a minimum setup to get syntax highlighting and stuff like that but it is simply fantastic.
+It does require a minimum setup to get syntax highlighting and stuff like that working but it is simply fantastic.
 I now only use my terminal + tmux + neovim and I can code like the wind.
 It just feels like home.

 ### Getting used to vim keybindings